 While such direction might sound exotic, it does reflect an already practiced usage -- indeed, this seems to be a direction that such an organization could develop toward rather "organically."
 Examples of this can be traced from our earlier case: the many companies and independent operators that arose around OGL and their co-dependency on shared structures of intellectual property.
 While OGL doesn't embed a traditional organization within it, the shared game mechanics as an embedded, organizing pool is a structural reflection of this (we'll revisit the constitutive overlap of games and organizations later).
 Moreover, in recent years the evolution in the blockchain space saw a proliferation of token standards (like the ERC-721 Non-Fungible Token) that acted as similar techno-legal interfaces helping the formation of Decentralized Autonomous Organizations (DAOs).
 Although token standards are not legal licenses, the evolution of DAOs helps imagine the formation of new organizational forms[9].

-By our evaluation, these already existing network structures of organizations have not received the attention they deserve.
+In our view, these already existing network structures of organizations have not received the attention they deserve.
 They outline networked forms of organization that are viable and functional, and as such, provide useful sources for conceiving network-based paradigms of organization.

 Expansions to Our Rights to Organize

-Arguably, the current discourse of user's and creator's rights emphasizes economic structures, particularly the rights of monetary transactions.
+Arguably, the current discourse of user's and creator's rights tends to focus economic structures, especially the rights of monetary transactions.
 While this emphasis is understandable (because it reflects the economic fortunes rather directly), it's still problematic: It harbors a danger of focusing on the surface-level, symptomatic structures, and disregarding the deeper, more causal structures as targets of reconsideration and re-design.

 Such deeper structuring can also be de-emphasized as being harder to change -- more lodged in foundations, if you will.
 But there are ways to approach such structuring.
 Toward this, we'll have to establish certain analytic premises, summarized below.